What is acid reflux/GERD?

 Eating smaller meals puts less pressure on the stomach, which can prevent the backflow of stomach acids.
 By eating smaller amounts of food more frequently, you can reduce heartburn and eat fewer calories overall.

 It’s also important to avoid lying down after eating.
 Doing so can trigger heartburn.
-The National Institute of Diabetes and Digestive and Kidney Diseases recommends waiting two to three hours after eating.
+The National Institute of Diabetes and Digestive and Kidney Diseases recommends waiting 2 to 3 hours after eating.
 (Once you do go to bed, try elevating your head with some extra pillows to avoid nighttime heartburn.)

 There is no one magic food that can treat acid reflux.
 Still, aside from avoiding trigger foods, a few other dietary changes can help.
 First, the American Academy of Family Physicians recommends low-fat, high-protein meals.
-Reducing dietary fat can subsequently decrease your symptoms, while getting enough protein and fiber will keep you full and prevent overeating.
+Reducing dietary fat intake can subsequently decrease your symptoms, while getting enough protein and fiber will keep you full and prevent overeating.
+Try incorporating some of these foods into your diet to help your acid reflux.

 In case you needed another reason to quit smoking, heartburn is one of them.
+And this is a big one for people with GERD.
 Smoking damages the lower esophageal sphincter (LES), which is responsible for preventing stomach acids from backing up.
 When the muscles of the LES are weakened from smoking, you may experience more frequent heartburn episodes.
+It’s time to quit smoking.
+You will feel better.

 According to the Mayo Clinic, the following herbs have been used for GERD: